susisu/est-ocaml/README.md

 A vector value is an array of zero or more values.
 Values in a vector can have any type and can be different to each other.

-In the tables below, `*` is used to describe an unknwon type, which can be any one of the three types.
+In the tables below, `*` is used to describe an unknown type, which can be any one of the three types.

 #### Predefined constants
 |   name    |  type  |           description            |